Fairview Community Center

-The Fairview Community Center, at 206 E. Broadway in Fairview, Oklahoma in Major County, Oklahoma, was built in 1939.
-It was listed on the National Register of Historic Places in 2015.
+The Fairview Community Center is located at 206 E. Broadway in Fairview, Oklahoma in Major County, Oklahoma.
+It was built in 1939 and was listed on the National Register of Historic Places in 2015.

 It was deemed significant for its association with the Public Works Administration.
 It was designed by John C. Hope, an Oklahoma City architect.

 The only other two buildings in Fairview built by a New Deal era program are: